Student Records Office

 - Click the Withdrawal/Drop Request on the left sidebar and follow the directions to complete your request.

-- Check your KCTCS email for confirmation/denial of your request.
+- Check your KCTCS email for approval/denial of your request.

 It is advisable to check with Financial Aid for potential consequences of withdrawing.